-The Bank has entered into Credit Support Annex (CSA) agreement with local banks.
+The Bank has entered into Credit Support Annex (CSA) agreement with one of the local bank.
 CSA defines the terms or rules under which collateral is posted or transferred between derivative counterparties to mitigate the credit risk arising from "in the money" derivative positions on OTC Derivative contracts.